 Physical therapist Michael Gordon knew his latest patient's dark sunglasses and sharp attitude were defense mechanisms to keep people from seeing how she really felt.
 The willful tilt of her chin challenged...and charmed.
 But he wasn't looking for a relationship.
 Especially with a patient.
 And especially with a journalist.
 He would treat Dana Whitaker like any other patient, and forget for the time being that a reporter had damn near destroyed his career.

 Note from the author: A Bed of Roses was first published in the U.S. by Silhouette Books, October 1993, under the pseudonym Elyn Day.
 Over the next two years, the paperback was released in Australia, New Zealand, the Philippines, and Japan.
 I considered updating the story before republishing, because it was written at a time when dial telephones and dot matrix printers were still in use, and people listened to their music on cassette tapes.
-But, ultimately, I decided to retain the novelty of the story by leaving it as a late '80s historical.
+But in the end I decided to retain the story's late '80s nostalgia.